QuantuMobileSoftware/geoap/README.md

 [Check kind documentation for details](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster).

-## Local NFS server for development
+## NFS server in docker container for local development

 For development purpure could be used simple NFS server.
-Command below created local NFS server with exports:
+Command below created local NFS server with 3 exports:
  - `./data` : for mounting PV with data
  - `./mapbox` : for mounting PV with mapbox cache
  - `./db` : for mounting PV with Postgresql database files